Paul Zamecnik: Early life

+Career

 During his Lakeside Hospital internship, Zamecnik became interested in how cells regulate growth, and hence, in protein chemistry.
 He was awarded a Finney-Howell Fellowship and a Moseley Traveling Fellowship to go to the Carlsberg Laboratory in Copenhagen where he worked with Dr. Kai Linderstrom-Lang.
-His planned time in Copenhagen was cut short because of World War II—the Germans occupied Denmark from April 1940—and he and his wife, Mary Connor, returned to Boston where he became an Assistant Physician at the Huntington Memorial Hospital, studying the toxic factors involved in traumatic shock for a wartime Office of Scientific Research and Development project led by Huntington director Joseph Charles Aub.
-After a year in New York at the Rockefeller Institute for Medical Research studying protein synthesis with Max Bergmann, he returned to Harvard in 1942 to join the Faculty of Medicine at Harvard Medical School where he became Instructor and then Professor of Medicine, where he served until retiring as the Collis P. Huntington Professor of Oncologic Medicine, Emeritus in 1979.
+His planned time in Copenhagen was cut short because of World War II—the Germans occupied Denmark from April 1940.

+He returned to Boston where he became an assistant physician at the Huntington Memorial Hospital, studying the toxic factors involved in traumatic shock for a wartime Office of Scientific Research and Development project led by Huntington director Joseph Charles Aub.
+After a year in New York at the Rockefeller Institute for Medical Research studying protein synthesis with Max Bergmann, he join the faculty of medicine at Harvard Medical School in 1942, becoming an instructor and then professor of medicine, where he served until retiring as the Collis P. Huntington Professor of Oncologic Medicine, Emeritus in 1979.

-After retiring from Harvard Medical School he continued his research at the Worcester Foundation for Biomedical Research with his former colleague Dr. Hoagland.
-When the foundation merged with the University of Massachusetts Medical School in 1997, Dr. Zamecnik moved his laboratory to MGH, where he continued to work until several weeks before his death.
+After retiring from Harvard Medical School, he continued his research at the Worcester Foundation for Biomedical Research with Hoagland.
+When the foundation merged with the University of Massachusetts Medical School in 1997, Zamecnik moved his laboratory to MGH, where he continued to work until several weeks before his death.

 Paul Zamecnik is generally regarded as the founder of antisense therapy.

 Zamecnik authored or co-authored 210 peer-reviewed scientific articles.
 He won many distinguished awards, including the National Cancer Society National Award in 1968, National Medal of Science in 1991, and the first-ever Lasker Lifetime Achievement Award in 1996.
 Zamecnik was also a member of the U.S. National Academy of Sciences, American Academy of Arts and Sciences, American Society of Biological Chemistry, American Association for Cancer Research (President 1964–1965), Association of American Physicians, Royal Danish Academy of Sciences and Letters and the American Philosophical Society.

+Personal life

-Zamecnik married Mary Connor in 1936 (deceased 2005), and together they had 3 children, 7 grand children and 5 great-grandchildren.
+Zamecnik married Mary Connor in 1936 (deceased 2005), and together they had three children.

 Zamecnik died on October 27, 2009, at his home in Boston.
 He was 96 years old.